wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (3) An associated person of the licensed insurer must, if required to do so by the insurer, supply information relating to the person in order to enable the insurer to comply with a notice under this section.

-    (4) A licensed insurer or an associated person of the insurer commits an offence if the insurer or person fails to comply with this section and is liable, on summary conviction,---
+    (4) A licensed insurer or an associated person of the insurer commits an offence if the insurer or person fails to comply with this section and is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $500,000\.

+    Section 126(4): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 127 Disclosure of information to Bank by auditors and actuaries